jangroth/aws-certification-notes/advanced-networking-speciality.md

 <a name="3_1_2_2"></a>
 #### [↖](#3_1)[↑](#3_1_2_1_3)[↓](#3_1_2_3) Components
+* **CIDR range**
+  * VPCs are private network and use RFC1918 range
+    * 10.0.0.0/8
+    * 172.16.0.0/12
+    * 192.168.0.0/16
+  * This guarantees that VPCs cannot conflict with anything in the public internet
 * **Subnet**
   * In exactly one AZ
   * If traffic is routed to an internet Gateway, the subnet is known as a *public subnet*
   * If a subnet doesn't have a route to the Internet Gateway, it's known as a *private subnet*
   * EC2 instances are launched into subnets
     * Use ssh-agent forwarding to connect from public to private instances
   * Sometimes grouped into Subnet Groups, e.g. for caching or DB.
 Typically across AZs
 * **Route Table**
   * Contains a set of rules, called routes that determine where network traffic is directed to
   * Each VPC automatically comes with a main route table that can be configured
   * Each subnet in a VPC must be associated with a route table; the table controls the routing for the subnet.
 A subnet can only be associated with one route table at a time, but multiple subnets can be associated with the same route table
   * Each route in a table specifies a destination CIDR and a target
   * Every route table contains a local route for communication within the VPC
   * Can have a *default route* 0.0.0.0/0 to route everything that doesn't have a specific rule
 * **Elastic IP**
   * Static IPv4 address mapped to an instance or network interface
   * If attached to network interface it's decoupled from the instance's lifecycle
   * Routes to private IP address of instance
   * Can be remapped in case of failure.
   * For use in a specific region only
   * Can only map to instances in public subnets
 * **Gateways**
   * *Internet Gateway*
     * Horizontally scaled, redundant, and highly available VPC component that allows communication between instances in a VPC and the internet
     * Provides a target in VPC route tables for internet-routable traffic
     * Performs network address translation (NAT) for instances that have been assigned public IPv4 addresses
   * *Egress-Only* Gateway
     * Allows outbound communication over IPv6 from instances in your VPC to the Internet
     * Prevents the Internet from initiating an IPv6 connection with your instances.
     * (IPv6 addresses are globally unique, and are therefore public by default)
   * *Virtual Private* Gateway (VGW)
     * AWS side of Site-to-site VPN
     * Has VPN connection to customer gateway attached
     * Serves as VPN concentrator on the Amazon side of the VPN connection
     * Only one virtual private gateway can be attached to a VPC at a time
   * *Customer Gateway*
     * Customer side of Site-to-site VPN
     * A physical device or software application on your side of the VPN connection
 * **NAT**
   * *NAT Instances*
     * Manually configured instance from an NAT AMI
     * Need to manually disable *source/destination check* on the instance
   * *NAT Gateway*
     * AWS-mananged service
     * HA per AZ, create one gateway per AZ
 * **Network ACL**
   * Subnet level, acting as firewall